dblock/code.dblock.org/_posts/2012/2012-10-02-serkan-piantino-on-scaling-facebook-news-feed-and-ken-little-on-scaling-tumblr.markdown

 comments: true
 dblog_post_id: 350
 ---
 I had the pleasure of interviewing two New York techies, Serkan Piantino of Facebook and Ken Little of Tumblr, at QConNY a couple of months ago.
 We mostly discussed large scale infrastructure.
-There’re a lot of common themes here, with the emphasis on keeping things simple.
+There are a lot of common themes here, with the emphasis on keeping things simple.

 > [https://www.infoq.com/interviews/piantino-facebook](https://www.infoq.com/interviews/piantino-facebook)